 Travel to Belize and Things To Look Out For

 Getting here is easy, by air, sea or land.
 By road from north America it is usually a three day trip or longer if you want to tarry and explore Mexico.
 The land border crossing with Mexico is at Corozal – popular with retirees and the ex pat community.
-Many visitors come to the country via their yachts as we have several full service marinas – but be careful – it is recommended that mariners hire a local pilot to steer them through the Barrier Reef.
+Many visitors come to the country via their yachts as we have several full service marinas.
+Caveat – it is recommended that mariners hire a local pilot to steer them through the Barrier Reef.

-Belize is well-known among mariners as a marine speed trap.
-Just having your anchor drag on a portion of the coral reef can result in detention by the ham-fisted Belize Police Department and heavy fines.
+Belize is well-known among mariners as a mariner’s speed trap.
+Just having your anchor drag on a portion of the coral reef can result in detention by the ham-fisted Belize Coast Guard and heavy fines.
 Captains and their crew are routinely arrested and their craft seized until they can post substantial bail before a court hearing date is set.
 The most recent court case involving a commercial vessel – the Westerhaven – that lost power and ended up scraping part of the Belize Barrier Reef, placed the cost of damages at a minimum of US $2,000. per square meter of damage to the reef.
 The ship was fined $11.5 million.
+In another incident in September 2013, the Prime Minister of Dominica Roosevelt Skerrit who was vacationing in Belize was humiliated when his yacht was detained and his staff interrogated by the Belize Coast Guard.

 Most airline hubs in the U.S.A. offer direct connections to Belize.
 From Central and South America several airlines offer non-stop service or connecting flights.
 To find the most affordable flights, stay flexible on your dates, avoid peak holiday travel (around Christmas and Easter), and sign up for Internet specials and e-mail fare alerts.
 The big airlines currently serving the country are American, Continental, US Airways, Delta, and TACA.
 Regional airlines such as Maya Island Air and Tropic offer flights to Cancun (Mexico) as well as Guatemala and Honduras.
 More on Airfare to Belize.